johnandersen777/johnandersen777.github.io/content/apoc_analysis_beast_1.md

 ## 2022-12-01 1:1 John/Son of Machine

-- The point is, no one knew what time it was (is? ;).
+- The point is, no one knew what time it was.
-  - Lock aqcuired

 ![trinity-called](https://user-images.githubusercontent.com/5950433/205125876-3e5a185e-892a-4958-a070-8a127afa80bb.gif)